Here’s the bottom line of why you can’t stop eating junk food:

 Food manufacturers engineer foods to taste the best they possibly can to override our internal ‘stop’ signals and encourage us to buy more.

 So what’s the winning formula?
 If there’s one man to thank (or curse) for figuring out what makes us reach for another slice, it’s Howard Moskowitz, an American market researcher known for creating addictive flavour combinations that fly off the shelves.

-The story of how food giants refuse to listen to concerns about obesity, and how junk food is engineered by individuals like Moskowitz to evoke maximum pleasure, is set out in this New York Times article.
+This New York Times article sets out the story of how food giants refuse to listen to concerns about obesity and how individuals like Moskowitz engineer junk food to evoke maximum pleasure.

 - Resisting junk food cravings is not a case of willpower.